Parametrization of subgrid scales in long-term simulations of the shallow-water equations using machine learning and convex limiting: Methodology

 This formula consists of two terms: the first term, \(\frac{13}{12} \left( u_{i-1} - 2u_i + u_{i+1} \right)^2\), represents the second-order derivative approximation, which captures the curvature of the function.
 The second term, \(\frac{1}{4} \left( u_{i} - u_{i+1} \right)^2\), represents the square of the first-order derivative, which ensures stability and reduces numerical oscillations.
 An example of the smoothness indicator, $\beta_I$, for a particular snapshot of the coarse solution $H_I(t)$ with $I=0, \ldots, N_c-1$ is presented in Figure \ref{fig:beta}.

-We can see that the smoothness indicator $\beta$ accurately captures near-shock regions.
-The top part of Figure \ref{fig:beta} also indicates that the majority of data $H_I(t)$, $I = 0,\ldots,N_c-1$ consists of smooth data since there is a relatively small number of shocks and they are highly localized in space.
-Therefore, we filter the training and testing data depending on $\beta$ values.
-In particular, we compute the 0.6 and 0.8 quantiles of $\beta$ in the dataset and retain only the data within this range to enhance predictive accuracy across varying conditions.
+Figure \ref{fig:beta} demonstrates that the smoothness indicator $\beta$ accurately captures near-shock regions.
+The top part of Figure \ref{fig:beta} also indicates that the majority of data $H_I(t)$, $I = 0,\ldots,N_c-1$ corresponds to smooth regions since there is a relatively small number of shocks and they are highly localized in space.
+To improve the robustness of the learning process, we filter the training and testing data based on the smoothness indicator $\beta$.
+In the full dataset, the distribution of $\beta$ is highly skewed toward small values, corresponding primarily to smooth flow regions.
+Specifically, the raw dataset has mean $1.35\times10^{-2}$, standard deviation $1.05\times10^{-1}$, and spans a wide range from $8.88\times10^{-12}$ to $7$.
+Although the maximum value is large due to rare shock events, the 75th percentile is only $4.97\times10^{-4}$, indicating that most of the data corresponds to smooth states.
+Approximately 25\% of the samples are associated with near-shock regions, identified by $\beta > 4\times10^{-4}$.

-The resulting dataset consists of 3,200,000 training and validation samples.
-Subsequently, we randomly partition the resulting data set into training and validation sets.
-The training set contains $80\%$ of the data, while the validation set comprises the remaining $20\%$.
+It is known that neural networks approximate continuous functions well \cite{Cybenko1989, Hornik1989}, but perform poorly for discontinuous data.
+Therefore, training directly on this imbalanced dataset may bias the model toward predominantly smooth states while simultaneously exposing it to extreme shock outliers, which can degrade NN stability.
+To mitigate this issue, we compute the $0.6$ and $0.8$ quantiles of $\beta$ and only retain samples that lie within this interval.
+This quantile-based filtering concentrates the learning process on moderately active transitional regions, excluding both extremely smooth states and extreme discontinuities.
+As a result, the neural network is trained on flow regimes where nonlinear effects are significant yet numerically controlled.

+The initial unfiltered dataset consists of $3{,}200{,}000$ samples.
+After applying the $0.6$--$0.8$ quantile filtering, the dataset is reduced to $640{,}000$ samples.
+The filtered $\beta$ distribution becomes tightly concentrated, with mean $4.02\times10^{-4}$, standard deviation $1.15\times10^{-4}$, and range $[2.40\times10^{-4},\, 6.51\times10^{-4}]$.
+This substantial reduction in variance confirms that the retained samples correspond to controlled high-gradient regions without extreme shock spikes, thereby improving numerical stability and enhancing predictive robustness.
+Finally, we randomly partition the filtered dataset into training and validation subsets: $80\%$ of the samples are used for training, while the remaining $20\%$ are reserved for validation.

 \textbf{Network Training.} The training process for the neural network $\tilde{\mathcal{G}}$ follows a structured approach to ensure optimal learning and generalization.
 Training is performed using the Adam optimizer with a learning rate of 0.001, which facilitates efficient convergence.